 Additionally, the Serious Game "Gender - Next Level" was developed to learn more about the relevance of feminist development cooperation.
 The game can be played in both German and English here: Gender Next Level

-On behalf of and financed by the Federal Ministry for Economic Cooperation and Development (BMZ), the BLP is implemented by the Northern Regional Office of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
+On behalf of and financed by the Federal Ministry for Economic Cooperation and Development (BMZ), the BLP is implemented by the Regional Office Germany-North of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in Hamburg.
 The federal states co-finance the individual measures of the programme and provide e.g. staff, rooms, scholarships or training places.